-Telit – Condition Monitoring
+WMAC Cloud – Condition Monitoring

 Laserpas – Drone Inspections

 Drones are used to inspect utility assets, as well as oil & gas sector assets in remote locations.
-During inspection, drones gather high-quality video and photographic images.
+During the inspection, drones gather high-quality video and photographic images.
 This information is then analyzed using computer vision algorithms to determine an asset’s health.
-The main benefits of these inspections are cost reduction and safety improvements when compared to manual inspections.
+The main benefits of these inspections are cost reduction and safety improvements compared to manual methods.
 Drones can get to hardly accessible places that are too dangerous for workers, such as near high-voltage lines or going into vapor-filled fuel tanks.
 Lithuanian startup Laserpas operates helicopters and drones that specialize in power grid inspections.
 Laserpas’ solutions compete with the traditional on-ground inspection, allowing for the acquisition of larger amounts of data at an unprecedented frequency.

 Wellkeeper – Remote Monitoring

 Remote monitoring collects and further processes real-time data from IoT sensors about the state of assets or equipment.
-In the energy industry, this process is applied to utility assets or oil and gas facilities in order to provide insights about asset health and performance.
+In the energy industry, this process is applied to utility assets or oil and gas facilities in order to provide insights into asset health and performance.
 US-based startup Wellkeeper provides remote monitoring solutions for independent oil and gas operators.
 Wellkeeper’s system allows 24/7 visibility of asset health and performance data via any internet-enabled device.
 Individual well and tank battery data such as pressure, levels, temperature, and flow rates are available to help optimize pumper routes in order to prevent spills and improve production.

 InHand Networks – Wireless Communication Network

 Technical solutions for the wireless communication of devices in the distributed power grid have an important role in the asset monitoring process.
 This technology allows for the communication of substations, transformers, smart meters, load management controllers, and other distributed grid assets to each other and the utility in real-time.
 The future emergence of 5G cellular networks will give utilities another high-speed connectivity option.
-US startup InHand Networks creates fast and easy to use 4G LTE network routers designed for real-time monitoring of substation performance.
+US startup InHand Networks creates fast and easy-to-use 4G LTE network routers designed for real-time monitoring of substation performance.
 Utilities use this real-time data monitoring from substations to analyze the operational status of end-users.
 It also detects potential problems in order to shorten outage duration and improve the power supply quality.